material-motion/material-motion/concepts/runtimes.md

 The executor now knows the following:

-- It has two Forces, both affecting position.
+- It has two Forces, both affecting `position`.
 - It needs to model `velocity` for the `position`.

 The executor now creates some state that will track the position's velocity.